Understanding SaMD and Navigating FDA Compliance

 2. Quality Management System (QMS): The QMS must comply with the FDA’s Quality System Regulation (QSR).
 This includes:

-• Design Controls: Systematic measures during the design and development phase, ensuring that the SaMD meets user needs and intended uses.
+• Design Controls: Systematic measures are taken during the design and development phase to ensure that the SaMD meets user needs and intended uses.

 • Software Documentation: Detailed records of software design, development, validation, and maintenance processes.